karmaniverous/aws-api-template/README.md

 Use the [Visual Studio Code](https://code.visualstudio.com/) IDE in order to leverage relevant extensions.
 Not an absolute requirement but you'll be happy if you do.

-These instructions are written from the perspective of the Windows OS.
-If you are a Mac user, you may need to make some adjustments.
+These instructions are written from the perspective of Windows OS.
+If you are a Mac or Linux user, you may need to make some adjustments.

 They also assume you have local administrator permissions on your development machine.